Subrat2006/Rectangles-Animation-/README.md

 Actually, I am leaving here the pattern for you all:

 1) The Smaller Block can't go above the Bigger Block!
+2) The Blocks would be arranged in a systematic order in ascending order (from the top)!